Graphic Designer Salaries

 Graphic Designer Job Outlook

-2008 – 2018 Projecte Employment Changes
+2008 – 2018 Project Employment Changes

 36,900 new graphic design jobs 13% increase in employment

 The Bureau of Labor Statistics reports that graphic designer employment growth will be on pace with the average for all careers between 2008 and 2018, at a rate of 13 percent.
-There will be keen competition for positions and graphic designers with animation and Web site design experience will find the most opportunities.
+There will be keen competition for positions and graphic designers with animation and Website design experience will find the most opportunities.
 Internet advertising growth is anticipated to lead to an increase in graphic design careers.

 Graphic Designer Education & Training

 Private design schools, colleges, and universities throughout the country offer relevant bachelor degree programs.
-Students learn principles of design, printing techniques, studio art, Web site design, computerized design, and commercial graphics productions.
+Students learn principles of design, printing techniques, studio art, Website design, computerized design, and commercial graphics productions.

 At least one year of basic art and design education is required to gain acceptance to many schools.
 There are no certification requirements for this occupation.